uglifruit3/BeepComp/Readme.md

 **Note:** rests, ties, and parentheses must be surrounded by at least one space to avoid being interpreted as elements of a note.
 So, `^^(A4 A5)` and `A4-A4` are invalid syntax and will produce errors.
 They should instead be written as `^^( A4 A5 )` and `A4 - A4` respectively.

-#### Defaults and Commands
+### Defaults and Commands
 BeepComp uses a default tempo of 90 beats per minute when determing the duration of notes.
 The default key signature is C Major, meaning that there will be no changes to the pitches of any notes.
 These can both be altered at any point, and as many times as necessary, using commands.

-A command is invoked using the `set` keyword, followed by the name of the command and the arguments it accepts. **Each command must reside on its own line.** Doing otherwise will result in invalid syntax.
-BeepComp recognizes the following commands:
+A command is invoked using the `set` keyword, followed by the name of the command and the arguments it accepts. **Each command must reside on its own line.** BeepComp recognizes the following commands:

  command |        argument
 ---------|-----------------------